ardiesan/engineers-log/_posts/2022-11-09-How-to-Use-GIT-and Github-PR-via-CLI.md

 **These are the following **Git Don't**:**

-* Don’t commit directly to the master or development branches.
+* Don’t **commit directly to the master** or development branches.
 * Don’t hold up work by not committing local branch changes to remote branches.
-* Don’t create one pull request addressing multiple issues.
+* Don’t create one **pull request addressing multiple issues**.
 * Don’t work on multiple issues in the same branch.
 If a feature is dropped, it will be difficult to revert changes.
 * Don’t reset a branch without committing/stashing your changes.
 If you do so, your changes will be lost.
 * Don’t do a force push until you’re extremely comfortable performing this action.

+These things are important to remember and practice especially if you are working on a public/company repository.
+In following this Do's and Don't list you may be able to work efficiently and avoid the disruption of workflow.

 <br>